GU

 SeasonalFestive

-Small, round fritters made from a dough of yucca flour and anise.
-They are typically served during the holiday season, especially around Christmas.
+Small, round fritters made from dough of yucca flour and anise.
+Typically served during the holiday season, especially around Christmas, drizzled with sweet syrup.
+Light, crispy, and aromatic.

 vegetarian